Itoka-DAO/itoka-music-nft-standard/README.md

 ```
 Now you could check the API on default local Candid UI:  http://localhost:8000/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai&id=rrkah-fqaaa-aaaaa-aaaaq-cai

-## Metadata specifications
+## Copyright pretection and assets encryption

+Each NFT aligned 3 audio data: (1) the first 30 seconds preview(.mp3), (2) full song compressed audio (.mp3) and (3) raw sound (.wav).
+Only preview and compressed audio are available for CDN for streaming purposes, and raw sound is for collection and archiving.
+The audio source is a static URL and retrieved by NFT API if the caller is authorized.
+Meanwhile, we also encrypt all audio data to JSON by [`aes256`](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm and dump it in tokens metadata for proof of content existence and future development.
+Only the owner of the NFT is eligible to retrieve the decryption key to decode the JSON file.

-There are 3 audio assets for each single NFT song: 1. `.wav` raw soundtrack 2. `.mp3` compressed soundtrack 3. `.mp3` compressed soundtrack for first 30 seconds preview.
-All assets are encrypted via [`aes256`](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm.
-There is the sample code to demonstrate how to encrypt and decrypt asset by nodeJS:
+There is the sample code to demonstrate how to encrypt and decrypt assets by nodeJS:

 ```javascript
 function generate_key() {